-This Level 7 course is a professional qualification targeted specifically at the needs of people working as job coaches and employment facilitators.
+This Certificate in Supported Employment Level 7 course is a professional qualification targeted specifically at the needs of people working as job coaches and employment facilitators.
 It will provide:

 - A detailed understanding of the social and legislative context in which the employment of marginalised groups takes place

 - A formal grounding in the principles, processes and best practices of Supported Employment